pachyderm/docs/content/latest/reference/pachctl/pachctl_list_repo.md

 ```
       --all               include system repos of all types
+  -A, --all-projects      show repos from all projects
       --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
   -h, --help              help for repo
   -o, --output string     Output format when --raw is set: "json" or "yaml" (default "json")
+      --project string    project in which repo is located (default "joins")
       --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
-      --type string       only include repos of the given type
+      --type string       only include repos of the given type (default "user")
 ```

-### Inherited Options
+### Options inherited from parent commands

 ```
       --no-color   Turn off colors.